Abnormal Chicken Eggs: Why & What They Mean

 Maybe your unusual egg is unusually big, maybe it’s very small or maybe it doesn’t have a shell at all.
 You’ve discovered an abnormal egg, and you aren’t sure whether you can eat it, throw it away, or take a pic and post it to your Instagram account with your other photos of eggs.

-For the most part, it’s normal for chickens to lay abnormal eggs.
+For the most part, it’s normal for hens to lay abnormal chicken eggs.
 But sometimes it’s also an indicator of something you need to watch out for or a signal that your flock needs a change in their diet.

 Abnormal chicken eggs come in all shapes and sizes.
 But you’ll see the following types most often.